Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Abstract

 \section{Abstract}

 Remote photoplethysmography (rPPG) monitors heart rate without requiring physical contact, which allows for a wide variety of applications.
 Deep learning-based rPPG have demonstrated superior performance over the traditional approaches in controlled context.
 However, the lighting situation in indoor space is typically complex, with uneven light distribution and frequent variations in illumination.
 It lacks a fair comparison of different methods under different illuminations using the same dataset.
-In this paper, we present a public dataset, namely the BH-rPPG dataset, which contains data from twelve subjects under three illuminations: low, medium, and high illumination.
+In this paper, we present a public dataset, namely the BH-rPPG dataset, which contains data from thirty five subjects under three illuminations: low, medium, and high illumination.
 We also provide the ground truth heart rate measured by an oximeter.
-We evaluate the performance of three deep learning-based methods to that of four traditional methods using two public datasets: the UBFC-rPPG dataset and the BH-rPPG dataset.
+We evaluate the performance of three deep learning-based methods (Deepphys, rPPGNet, and Physnet) to that of four traditional methods (CHROM, GREEN, ICA, and POS) using two public datasets: the UBFC-rPPG dataset and the BH-rPPG dataset.
 The experimental results demonstrate that traditional methods are generally more resistant to fluctuating illuminations.
-We found that the rPPGNet achieves lowest MAE among deep learning-based method under medium illumination, whereas the CHROM achieves 1.5 beats per minute (BPM), outperforming the rPPGNet by 60$\%$.
+We found that the Physnet achieves lowest mean absolute error (MAE) among deep learning-based method under medium illumination, whereas the CHROM achieves 1.04 beats per minute (BPM), outperforming the Physnet by 80$\%$.
+Additionally, we investigate potential methods for improving performance of deep learning-based methods.
+We find that brightness augmentation make model more robust to variation illumination.
 These findings suggest that while developing deep learning-based heart rate estimation algorithms, illumination variation should be taken into account.
 This work serves as a benchmark for rPPG performance evaluation and it opens a pathway for future investigation into deep learning-based rPPG under illumination variations.